fabrice55/coCareer-React-js/coCareer_app/frontend/README.md

+# coCareer Frontend
+This is the frontend part of the coCareer project.
+The frontend is built with React and Vite.

+## Prerequisites
+- Node.js
+- npm

+## Getting Started
+1. Clone the repository
+2. Navigate to the frontend directory
+3. Run `npm install` to install the dependencies
+4. Run `npm run dev` to start the development server

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.